lbeckman314/liambeckman.com/_favorites/books/the-cartoon-history-of-time.md

 img: the-cartoon-history-of-time.jpg
 ---

-Ever been taught physics by a chicken and a cat?
+Time and Physics as taught by a chicken and a cat.